uscensusbureau/citysdk/node-api/README.md

 ## The Request Object

-The request object you send with the POST request is just JSON.
+The request object you send using the POST method is just JSON.

 | Property | Type | Supported Values | Description |
 | :--- | :--- | :--- | :--- |